kodecocodes/MyRWTutorial/README.md

 - Rename the top-level directory (the one that contains the .xcodeproj file)

 ## Credits
-Huge props to Scott Berrevoets for coming up with this idea and creating the project.
+Huge props to Scott Berrevoets for coming up with this idea and creating the project, and to Richard Critz for developing the FILEHEADER macro to automatically set the copyright.